winpat/trello-capture/README.md

 # By default you can choose the right board and list interactively.
 > tc

-# You can can also specify a default list which cards get pushed to
+# You can can also specify a default list which cards get pushed to..
 > tc --list-id 5e2d1fc020c51d025010f02a
 ```